rodercode/rodercode/README.md

 **`A passionate Full Stack Developer`**

-I'm a passionate and dedicated software developer with expertise in both frontend and backend technologies.
-I'm eager to apply my skills and knowledge to real-world projects and collaborate with other developers to create innovative solutions.

 - 🔭 I’m currently working on [Palate Pilot](https://github.com/rodercode/PalatePilot)
 - 🌱 I’m currently learning **Pinia: https://pinia.vuejs.org/**
 ---